nats-io/nats.node/README.md

 })

 // emitted whenever the server returns a permission error for
-// a publish/subscription for the current user.
+// a publish for the current user.
 This sort of error
-// means that the client cannot subscribe and/or publish/request
+// means that the client cannot publish/request
-// on the specific subject
+// on the specific subject.
+Note that subscription permission
-nc.on('permission_error', (err) => {
+// errors are delivered to the subscription's handler nc.on(pubError, (err) => {
   console.error('got a permissions error', err.message)
 })
 ```